nmwsharp/polyscope-docs/py/source/basics/interactive_UIs_and_animation.md

 These bindings are not yet exhaustively documented, but they follow the naming conventions of ImGui as closely as possible for simplicity.
 Documentation of ImGui functions and parameters lives [here](https://github.com/ocornut/imgui/blob/master/imgui.h), and  you can find the list of bound functions, types, and enums [here](https://github.com/nmwsharp/polyscope-py/blob/master/src/cpp/imgui.cpp).
 Common usage should be covered by the example below.

+### 2D Plots with ImPlot

+Polyscope also provides [ImPlot](https://github.com/epezent/implot) for creating little inline 2D plots like line plots, scatter plots, and histograms in the UI panes.
+As with ImGui, please see ImPlot's pages for documentation.

+Bindings are defined in the `polyscope.implot` submodule, and again attempt to follow the original ImPlot naming exactly.
+Many but not all functions are bound, please file an issue for any missed functionality.

+### Sample Custom UI

 **Example:** Create the following UI in a Python callback

 ![callback ui demo]([[url.prefix]]/media/imgui_py_demo.png)